CBD and Brain Injury, can the Popular Compound Repair the Damage of Having one?

 Based on how much misinformation we’ve been fed about cannabis over the years, it seems counter intuitive to use it as a treatment for brain injuries.
 It’s exciting to see sound scientific research proving these stereotypes wrong.
 As we slowly uncover the possible therapeutic applications of the plant, it seems better and better for brain health.

-CBD for Traumatic Brain Injury, What We Know So Far
+CBD and Brain Injury, What We Know So Far

 CBD is one of the most exciting aspects of medical cannabis because it has such widespread application.
 Its non intoxicating nature is very appealing.
 When it comes to TBIs, there is already a significant body of research looking at CBD for neurological inflammation.